 11 Miscellaneous Topics

-visualisation: phenomena that plots reveal far better than numbers alone, and
+reveal far better than numbers alone — and enduring principles for creating

 11.1 Additional geoms